fabi1816/super-duper-potato/docs/source/django.rst

 Seems like it also needs `gcc`
 Also, `python3-devel` seems like it is not enough, we need `python3.11-devel` And with those it could install

+In summary, we need:

+- `dnf install python3-devel`
+- `dnf install mysql-devel`
+    - There is no `mysql-devel` in the EC2 instance, we can use `mariadb105-devel` instead
+    - `dnf install mariadb105-devel`
+- `dnf install gcc`
+- `dnf install python3.11-devel`